ibexa/documentation-user/docs/personalization/recommendation_models.md

 ---
-description: Models are building blocks to recommendation scenarios and let you define which criteria to take into account when calculating recommendations.
+description: Models are building blocks to recommendation scenarios.
+They let you define which criteria to take into account when calculating recommendations.
 ---

 # Recommendation models